KinaKnowledge/juno-lang/README.md

 Because this is standard Juno notation it can be placed anywhere in your source, and the programmer doesn't have to wrangle with multiple source formats in the same concern.

-When [Javascript was first being developed](https://web.archive.org/web/20200227184037/https://speakingjs.com/es5/ch04.html) at Netscape, Brendan Eich was to write it in a Scheme based language, which can easily work with HTML.
+When [Javascript was being conceived](https://web.archive.org/web/20200227184037/https://speakingjs.com/es5/ch04.html) at Netscape, Brendan Eich was to write it in a Scheme based language, which can easily work with HTML.
 HTML is technically a simple Lisp with XML notation, since all tag elements evaluate as a DOM result and are a list structure inside each other.
 Instead, an alternative approach was chosen.
 A Java-like language was developed to align with Sun Microsystem's Java and Netscape's decision to include embedded Java "applets".
 Nevertheless, if the DOM is considered the center of the browser, a Scheme-like language fits beautifully around the DOM, and could be seamlessly embedded, providing an elegant way to naturally extend the declarative nature of HTML with custom tags, macros and imperative logic.
 This is one of Juno's aims: to provide a lisp centered on the Browser and browser-like run-times such as [Deno](https://deno.land).
 Of course, Juno can be used outside of this context as well.